Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 /**
  * @notice A BN254 Certificate
  * @param referenceTimestamp the timestamp at which the certificate was created,
- *        which corresponds to the reference timestamp of the operator table update
+ *         which MUST correspond to a reference timestamp of the operator table update
  * @param messageHash the hash of the message that was signed by operators and used to verify the aggregated signature
  * @param signature the G1 signature of the message
  * @param apk the G2 aggregate public key